chriscandy/webpack-4-starter/README.md

 # Webpack 4 Starter

-This is a simple starter repo for a Webpack 4 project.
+> A simple starter repo for a Webpack 4 project.

 - Production and development modes
 - Babel transpiling from ES6 to ES5